barryclark/jekyll-now/_cultures/2022-03-30-CALMS-devops.md

 * **Mean Time to Repair** – how long does it take you to restore service in the case of an incident?

 ## **S**haring​
 Sharing – a focus on breaking down silos between departments and sharing knowledge and best practice.
 Sharing needs to be encouraged and rewarded.
 In opposit hoarding of knowledge in silos must be discouraged.
 A great way to get started is by setting up our own internal “communities of practice” around DevOps, or even hosting your own “DevOpsDays” summit within your organisation.
-But more than that, it is the day-to-day knowledge sharing that’s important, whether it’s writing an [awesome git commit message](https://fatbusinessman.com/2019/my-favourite-git-commit), a helpful Github README, or writing up an entire knowledgebase article.
+But more than that, it is the day-to-day knowledge sharing that’s important, whether it’s writing an [awesome git commit message](https://fatbusinessman.com/2019/my-favourite-git-commit), a helpful [Github README](https://github.com/matiassingers/awesome-readme) , or writing up an entire knowledgebase article.
 Sharing *IS* caring.

 <p align="center">
 <img width="600" src="/images/calms_devops.jpeg">